percona/pbm-docs/docs/usage/start-backup.md

     !!! warning

         Sharded time series collections are not supported.
+If you use them in your deployment, you won't be able to make a backup.

      To make a backup, run the following command: